Plaxton: 1960s and 1970s

 Plaxton launched a new design – the Panorama Elite – at the 1968 Commercial Motor Show in London.
 This essentially set the basic design of British coaches for the next 14 years.
 The design featured long sleek lines and gentle curve in the vertical plane.
 The windows were gasket glazed and the glass gently curved in the vertical plane to suit the body curve.
-The rear again used the large soup plate lights of the Panorama I, and the front grill was also from the Panorama I.
+The rear again used the large soup plate lights of the Panorama I, and the front grille was also from the Panorama I.

 The Panorama II was still available until 1970 with a large batch built for Midland Red.

 The interior of the new Panorama Elite made more use of laminate than before.
 The interior skirt panels, racks and front cabinet made extensive use of this easily worked & easy to maintain material.
 The analogue clock in the front dome was flanked either side by small square controllable air vents.
 The dashboard was improved and made use of a panel of rocker switches in front of the driver with each switch designation lighting for night time operation.
 Previous dashboards hid the switches in places inaccessible whilst moving.
 Ventilation was again improved though using the same design of moulded air output & light assembly as the final version of the Panorama I. The racks were trimmed with laminate instead of using vinyl like material from the previous design.

 The first major update of the Panorama Elite was unveiled at the 1970 Commercial Motor Show in London, with relatively subtle changes.

 The Panorama Elite II range built on the success of the Panorama I and Panorama Elite.
-The front grill was squared up although it still used the same twin headlight layout.
+The front grille was squared up although it still used the same twin headlight layout.
 The first bay on the near side was tidied up so the top of the window was in line with all the other side windows.
 Parcel racks were redesigned so the supply of fresh air and light output was more readily available.
 The service units were now mounted front to back instead of side to side and were much slimmer to maximise on headroom when leaving the seats.
 Crash padding was provided along the inner side of the racks in the form of black PVC squares filled with padding.
 The dashboard was again improved as was the front cabinet.
 The rear of the vehicle still used the soup plates from the previous range.